 Head of Bodhisattva Avalokiteshvara (300-500 CE)

-This ethereal head invites viewers to ponder the selfless ideals of bodhisattvas—enlightened beings who delay their own nirvana to aid others.
+This ethereal head of Avalokiteshvara invites viewers to ponder the selfless ideals of bodhisattvas—enlightened beings who delay their own nirvana to aid others.

 Date300s-400s CE